Semrush Pricing (2026) — Which Plan is Best for You?

 The number of projects you can run

-Of all the limits applied to the ‘Pro’ plan, the ‘project limit’ is probably the most significant.
+Of all the limits applied to the Starter plan, the ‘project limit’ is probably the most significant.

-Creating a project means adding a domain to the Semrush dashboard — doing so lets you access a lot of extra data and functionality, but only relating to that domain.
+Creating a project means tracking a domain in Semrush — doing so lets you access a lot of extra data and functionality, but only relating to that domain.

 Creating a project in Semrush.